MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/search-response.md

 For information about how to handle the highlighting markers in `displayText`, see [Hit Highlighting](../../bing-web-search/hit-highlighting.md).

 ## Next steps

 - Learn how to [get trending images](trending-images.md).
-- Learn how to [get insights about an image](image-insights.md) such as shopping sources or related images.
 - Learn about the [quickstarts](../quickstarts/quickstarts.md) and [samples](../samples.md) that are available to help you get up and running fast.